 What will happen to freedom of movement?

 Government has been clear that freedom of movement will end after the UK leaves the EU.
-If the UK and EU have reached a withdrawal agreement on their new relationship by 29 March 2019, it will continue until the end of the transitional phase in December 2020, or sooner if both parties manage to agree a new relationship before this.
+If the UK and EU reach a withdrawal agreement, freedom of movement will continue until the end of the transitional phase.
 UK and EEA nationals will be able to travel as normal between the UK and the EU up until this point.
 A new immigration system will then come into effect from January 2021.

 If those workers granted Temporary Leave to Remain wish to stay in the UK for longer than three years, they will be required to apply for permission through the new immigration system, after its introduction in January 2021.